Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 November 2024 21.27.09 UTC
+- WIB: Selasa, 19 November 2024 22.27.52 UTC
-- WITA: Selasa, 19 November 2024 22.27.09 UTC
+- WITA: Selasa, 19 November 2024 23.27.52 UTC
-- WIT: Selasa, 19 November 2024 23.27.09 UTC
+- WIT: Rabu, 20 November 2024 00.27.52 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: success
+Kategori: friendship